cloudflare/cloudflare-docs/content/notifications/notification-available.md

 <summary>Access mTLS Certificate Expiration Alert</summary>
 <div>

-**When will you receive this notification**

-This notification will be sent 30 and 14 days before expiration of the certificate.

 **Who is it for?**

 Access customers that use client certificates for mutual TLS authentication.
+This notification will be sent 30 and 14 days before the expiration of the certificate.

 **Other options / filters**